 UCL Graduate Agreement and Scholarship

-The Division of Medieval English Studies is proud to offer a dual degree arrangement with University College London, as well as a scholarship helping Göttingen students cover the cost of such a degree option.
+The Division of Medieval English Studies is proud to offer a dual degree arrangement with University College London.

 Current first-year MA students of English Philology (with a demonstrable focus on Medieval Studies) or Medieval and Renaissance Studies can apply directly to UCL's one-year MA programme in Medieval and Renaissance Studies (MARS).
 If admitted, they will spend the second year of their Göttingen MA in London and gain a UCL degree, but they will also have all their credits, including the thesis, recognized towards their Göttingen degree.
 Thus in the time one would normally gain only a Göttingen degree, students are in a position to complete two full master's degrees while gaining the invaluable experience of studying Medieval and Renaissance Studies at one of the strongest universities in the field, with outstanding scholars like Susan Irvine and Richard North, and the manuscript treasures of the British Library right nextdoor.